openhive-network/wax-doc/src/typescript/encryption/encrypt-buffer.md

 # Encrypt buffer

 The Wax library provides a robust set of tools for handling encryption and decryption within the Hive ecosystem.
-This includes both methods for direct encryption/decryption as well as using the transaction builder interface to handle encrypted operations.
+This includes both methods for direct encryption/decryption as well as using the `Transaction` interface to handle encrypted operations.

 !!!secondary Public Keys in Hive
 One important detail to note is that public keys within the Hive ecosystem start with the prefix `STM`.